arminc/terraform-ecs/README.md

 #### ECS workaround

 The ECS workaround is described here [Running an Amazon ECS Task on Every Instance][11].
 It basically means use a Task definition and a custom boot script to start and register the task in ECS.
 This is awesome because it allows you to see the system container running in ECS console.
 The bad thing about it is that it does not restart the container when it crashes.
 It is possible to create a Lambda to listen to changes/exits of the system container and act on it.
 For example, start it again on the same EC2 node.
+[Here][17] is an external repository that shows how to do that.

 #### Docker